finnsnape/computer-graphics/README.md

 - Mirrors (in progress) -- need to do all the lighting calculations, then add mirror effect
 - Test on vagrant
 ## General
-- Modes 7 and 8 seem to be functioning the same at the moment
+- Are we sure our reflection angles are correct for the mirror? e.g., ceiling, seems not to be reflecting as "early" as it should
 - Try moving model (or part of model, e.g., just one box!)
 - Stretch model?
 - Add comments